 Chemiklání was founded by my friend Jan Hrubeš with the help of Martin Balouch and Adam Tywoniak.
 Apart from reviewing the competition questions I was not very involved until 2019, when I was a question examiner during the race.

 In 2019 I offered the Department of Chemistry, University of Cambridge to organise a Cambridge round of the competition.
 The offer was met with enthusiastic support from Dr James Keeler (Head of Department), and Dr Peter Wothers (School and Outreach Officer).
-I organised the first year of the Cambridge Chemistry Race in the position of the Head Organiser in 2020.
+I organised the first two years of the Cambridge Chemistry Race in the position of the Head Organiser in 2020 and 2021.
+In 2021 the competition was held completely online due to the coronavirus pandemic.

 Trinity College Science Society (TCSS)